llaraspata/YourFutureGuide/README.md

 </div>

 **YourFutureGuide** is an LLM-based application to discover which is the most suitable educational or professional path.
-[LLaMa3-7b](https://ollama.com/library/llama3) will determine so by investigate your interests and aspirations in only 5 shots.
+[LLaMa3-7b](https://ollama.com/library/llama3) will determine so by investigating your interests and aspirations in only 5 shots.

 <div align="center">